 If the answer to any of these questions is "Yes," please keep your child out of school or childcare.

-Frequently asked Questions about when sick children should stay home from school:
+Frequently asked Questions about when sick children should stay home from school or childcare:

-When should sick children stay home from school?
+When should sick children stay home from school or childcare?

 If your child feels too sick to go to school, or has one of the conditions listed on this page, please keep her home.

 Does my child need to stay home when he just has a cold?

 Most children with mild colds who have no fever and who feel well enough to go to school do not need to stay home.
 Most colds spread in the 1-3 days before children show symptoms such as a runny nose or slight cough.